huntergdavis/huntergdavis.github.io/public-speaking.md

 <a id='leadership'>Engineering and Business Leadership</a>
 <br>
-I'm currently Director of Engineering at Avvo, and I've been leading engineering teams since the early 2000s.
-Here are select public speaking appearances related to Engineering and Business Leadership.
+I'm currently Director of Engineering at RealSelf, and I've been leading engineering teams since the early 2000s.
+Here are select public speaking appearances and articles related to Engineering and Business Leadership.

+01/09/2022 - <a href="http://www.hunterdavis.com/2022/01/09/conways-emotional-law.html">Here's</a> an article on one of my foundational leadership concepts - Conway's Emotional Law.

 8/20/2018 - <a href="https://stories.avvo.com/inside-avvo/life-at-avvo/meet-hunter-davis">Here's</a> an interview/press release Avvo did with me as Director.